gura-lang/gura/README.md

 Build for Mac OSX
 -----------------
-1. Install Xcode, Command Line Developer Tools and [CMake](http://www.cmake.org/download/).
+1. Make sure that Xcode, Command Line Developer Tools and [CMake](http://www.cmake.org/download/) have been installed in your system.

 2. Download Gura source code from GitHub repository.